bsdphk/PHC/README.md

-This is a convenience GIT repos containing the first round submissions to the Password Hashing Contest.
+This is a convenience GIT repos containing the first round submissions to the Password Hashing Competition.

 See https://password-hashing.net/ for details about the competition.